israr-shaikh/react-native-responsive-screen-font/README.md

     width: wp("80%"), // 80% of width device screen
   },
   myText: {
-    fontSize: hp("5%"), // End result looks like the provided UI mockup },
+    fontSize: wf("5%"), // End result looks like the provided UI mockup but uses of widthPercentageToFonts as wf will provide better font size for small and big devices like ios, Ipad and Tablet as well.
+  },
 });